ov-studio/Vital.engine/lua/shared/math/matrix/rotationy.md

 ---
-description: Creates a new translation matrix.
+description: Creates a new rotationY matrix.
 ---

 # rotationY